 Arc'teryx Incendo Hoody

 If you're venturing far from home and there is the slightest chance inclement weather could dampen your outing, the Arc'teryx Incendo is a fantastic solution.
-While offering the same weather protection the "emergency" jackets provided, the Incendo retains its ability to vent and breath as well.
+While offering the same weather protection the "emergency" jackets provided, the Incendo retains its ability to vent and breathe as well.
 This is rare in running jackets and boosted the Arc'teryx into the top of our standings.
 The Incendo also earned high marks for its portability and lightweight.